gaweee/epd2in13/README.md

 # epd2in13
 This is a port of the epd2in13bc [Python driver from Waveshare](https://github.com/waveshare/e-Paper/tree/master/RaspberryPi_JetsonNano/python/lib/waveshare_epd).
-Key feature of this library:
+Key features of this library:
 * Fast, uses native GPIO and SPI libraries
 * Supports Red Color
 * Remappable Pins